Lace Bugs: What Are They And How To Get Rid Of Them

 • Contaminate water supplies

-If you do resort to chemical treatment, be sure to read the label instructions carefully and follow them to the letter.
+If you resort to chemical control lace bugs treatment, read the label instructions carefully and follow them to the letter.

-These types of insecticides carry low toxicity to humans and domestic animals.
+These types of lace bug insecticides carry low toxicity to humans and domestic animals.

 When applied judiciously and with great care, they will have a limited negative impact on natural insect predators and pollinators.